CQCL/pytket-docs/manual/manual_compiler.rst

 .. `Synthesise<>` passes combine light optimisations that preserve qubit connectivity and target a specific gate set

 After solving for the device connectivity, we then need to restrict what optimisations we can apply to those that won't invalidate this.
-The set of :py:class:`SynthesiseX` passes combine light optimisations that preserve the qubit connectivity and target a specific final gate set (e.g. :py:class:`SynthesiseIBM` guarantees the output is in the gateset of ``OpType.CX``, ``OpType.U1``, ``OpType.U2``, ``OpType.U3``, and ``OpType.Measure``).
+The set of :py:class:`SynthesiseX` passes combine light optimisations that preserve the qubit connectivity and target a specific final gate set (e.g. :py:class:`SynthesiseTket` guarantees the output is in the gateset of ``OpType.CX``, ``OpType.TK1``, and ``OpType.Measure``).
 In general, this will not reduce the size of a :py:class:`Circuit` as much as :py:class:`FullPeepholeOptimise`, but has the benefit of removing some redundancies introduced by routing without invalidating it.

 .. jupyter-input::

     from pytket import Circuit, OpType
     from pytket.extensions.qiskit import IBMQBackend
-    from pytket.passes import FullPeepholeOptimise, DefaultMappingPass, SynthesiseIBM, RebaseTket circ = Circuit(5)
+    from pytket.passes import FullPeepholeOptimise, DefaultMappingPass, SynthesiseTket, RebaseTket circ = Circuit(5)
     circ.CX(0, 1).CX(0, 2).CX(0, 3)
     circ.CZ(0, 1).CZ(0, 2).CZ(0, 3)